JasperOtieno/Wrangling_With_R/README.md

 # Wrangling With R
-This is a project to clean a dummy study data leveraging on tidyverse metapackage capability to import the STI study dataset, rename variables, sort, create new variables and save a clean dataset fit for analysis, Janitor package to remove duplicates,
+This is a personal project to clean a dummy study data leveraging on the capability of the tidyverse metapackage capability to: import the raw study dataset, rename variables, create multiple new variables, format date, reorder variables of similar pattern, remove duplicates extract special characters and digits and add them into new variables Create categorical variable from existing variable eg Age and save the clean dataset fit for analysis